Statute of Westminster Adoption Act 1942: 1942 bill

 John Curtin, who became prime minister eight weeks before the Imperial Japanese Navy's attack on Pearl Harbor, was finally prompted to adopt the Statute in 1942 after the Fall of Singapore and the sinking of HMS Prince of Wales and HMS Repulse.
 Prior conservative governments had asserted that British military forces would be able to protect Australia, but Curtin, along with External Affairs Minister Dr H. V. Evatt, thought that focusing on an alliance with the United States would be more valuable.

-The immediate prompt for the adoption of the Statute of Westminster was the death sentence imposed on two homosexual Australian sailors for the murder of their crewmate committed on HMAS Australia in 1942.
+The immediate impetus for the adoption of the Statute of Westminster was the death sentence imposed on two homosexual Australian sailors for the murder of their crewmate, committed on HMAS Australia in 1942.
 Since 7 November 1939, the Royal Australian Navy had operated subject to British imperial law, under which the two men were sentenced to death.
-It was argued that this would not have been their sentence if Australian law had applied, but the only way for the Australian government to get the sentences altered was by directly petitioning the King, who commuted them to life imprisonment.
-Adopting the Statute of Westminster, so that Australia became able to amend applicable imperial law, avoided a potential repetition of this situation.
+It was argued that that would not have been their sentence if Australian law had applied.
+The Australian government was only able to have the death sentences commuted by directly petitioning the King, who duly altered the sentences to life imprisonment.
+Adopting the Statute of Westminster, so that Australia would be able to amend applicable imperial law, avoided a potential repetition of that situation.
 The men's sentences were later further reduced.